 Sacramento, CA 95825-3893

-We can help determine if you are engaged in business in California and confirm whether or not you need to register with the CDTFA.
-Even if you are not required to register, you may voluntarily register for a Certificate of Registration – Use Tax to collect and pay use tax as a convenience to your California customers.
+We can help determine if you are engaged in business in California and confirm whether or not you need to register with CDTFA.
+Even if you are not required to register, you may register for a Certificate of Registration – Use Tax to collect and pay use tax as a convenience to your California customers.

 To register with CDTFA, visit Registration – Main Menu.
 For additional information please see our Tax Guide for Out-of-State Retailers and Publication 77, Out-of-State Sellers: Do You Need to Register with California?